lymenglei/xlnt/README.md

 "menglei" is my working dictionary

-I build this respository by CMake Mingw and Code::blocks, it's quite simple and easy
+I build this respository by CMake Mingw and Code::Blocks, it's quite simple and easy

 After build all, there would be a `libxlnt.dll` in `build/source/`, copy it to menglei/ for run your exe program

 Set Code::Blocks

 	- Build -> Select target
 	- select menglei
 	- build and run